jholcomb-iris/Iris-Documentation/docs/test2.md

+---
+layout: default
+title: HeaderLink
+---

 # test2

-This is another .md file
+This is from a header link